metadatacenter/cedar-artifact-library/README.md

 The library uses this API to support the conversion of artifacts to and from various serializations.

-Currently it supports (1) the reading of artifacts from their JSON Schema and JSON-LD serializations, and (2) the writing of Excel, TSV, and YAML serializations.
+Currently it supports (1) the reading of artifacts from their JSON Schema and JSON-LD serializations, and (2) the writing of Excel, TSV, CSV, and YAML serializations.

 ## Reading Schema Artifacts